SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 **Submitting jobs**: With this folder structure, we will save all the job files with each program folder and the job files will be submitted from there.

 ### Input file
-For this session, we will use the cloud leopard assembly.
-You can find this file here: `/data/genomics/workshops/smsc_2023/mNeoNeb1.pri.cur.20220520.fasta.gz`
+For this session, we will use the new cloud leopard assembly.
+You can find this file here: `/data/genomics/workshops/smsc_2023/mNeoNeb1.pri.cur.20220520.fasta`

 **If you want to run thing quickly you can run the programs by Extracting some scaffolds**